ludwekin/ludwekin.github.io/_posts/2024-01-14-pcb-design.md

 Lead (the metal, Pb) was one of the most common materials in early electrical wiring, solder, and piping.

 Many early electronic components (resistors, capacitors, vacuum tubes) used lead-based alloys (e.g., copper with tin-lead plating) for their external metal legs.
 As a result, these metal “legs” were naturally called **leads**.

+### high speed pcb

+What's funny is that we can make our ownself pc.

+This idea is fisrtly heard by a video of making science queadcopter.the copter must have a pc carried to achived advanced function, thus we can make customeed pc.

+To minimalize a pc, we may got bga200 memmory particles。emmc for storage or 2242 as m.2.
+And we don't need south bridge, just cpu-to-pcie.
+Pcie-to-mxm can be expened to additional grafic card computing.

+The problem is that the high speed pcb is expensive lol.